metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) CouchbaseBackupRestoreSpec allows the specification of data restoration to be configured.
-This includes the backup and repository to restore data from, and the time range of data to be restored. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) CouchbaseBackupRestoreSpec allows the specification of data restoration to beconfigured.
+This includes the backup and repository to restore data from, andthe time range of data to be restored. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only